 On 16.09.2015 this cablerobot simulator had its first public appearance, and to help those people who didn’t attend the showcase, VR scientists released a video (above) for us to see.

-This magnificent looking machine has been on development world for over 2 years now, and was finally ready to be presented to others.
+This magnificent looking machine has been in development world for over 2 years now and was finally ready to be presented to others.

 If you have any plans on purchasing one for your own testing, don’t.
 You’ll be paying the price for years to come, and there aren’t many VR games made for it.

 Would be fun to try it out though.